dsoellinger/IBCC-Lecture-Notes/4_MRI.md

 If we turn on our external magnetic field, the energy of the nucleus is
 $E = -<\mu,B_0>$  where $\mu$ is the magnetic moment.

-Since Hydrogen $H_1$ has two different energy levels, the question that arises is what is the difference between these two energy levels.
+Since Hydrogen $^1 H$ has two different energy levels, the question that arises is what is the difference between these two energy levels.

 In general, for the z component of $\mu$ we have
 $\mu_z = \gamma \cdot m \cdot h$